Tag Archive for: Paul Aspelin REALTOR®

 © 2025 Paul Aspelin, REALTOR®.
 MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-Living in Durango CO vs Grand Junction
+Comparing Living in Durango CO vs Grand Junction

-I’ve had several people call that are comparing living in Durango CO vs Grand Junction when they are researching moving to Colorado.
-Both Grand Junction and Durango, Colorado, offer appealing lifestyles in our very scenic western Colorado, but they cater to slightly different preferences.
-And when you are moving, I understand you want the scoop in comparing the two cities before buying a house in Colorado.
+I’ve had several people call that are comparing Living in Durango CO vs Grand Junction when they are researching moving to Colorado.
+Both Grand Junction and Durango offer appealing lifestyles in our very scenic Western Colorado, but they cater to slightly different preferences.
+When you’re relocting, I understand you want the scoop in comparing the two cities before buying a house in Colorado.

-Here’s my comparison across lifestyle, housing costs, outdoor activities, retirement appeal, and access to mountain biking, an airport and healthcare.
-Let me know what specific questions you have.
-Call/text me anytime 612-306-9558.
+Below is my comparison across lifestyle, housing costs, outdoor activities, retirement appeal, and access to mountain biking, an airport and healthcare.
+You might also find my Grand Junction cost of living comparison tool valuable.

 Housing Costs